Are you thinking of starting an online store? Not sure whether you should use Shopify or WooCommerce?

 Shopify and WooCommerce are the two top eCommerce platforms in the world, each with its own pros and cons.

-In this guide, we’ll show you a detailed comparison of Shopify vs WooCommerce.
+In this guide, we will show you a detailed comparison of Shopify vs. WooCommerce.
 The goal is to break down their advantages and disadvantages to help you choose the best option for your eCommerce store.

-Before we start with our in-depth comparison of the two most popular eCommerce platforms on the web, it’s important that we cover the basics and highlight what makes these platform stand out.
+Before we start with our in-depth comparison of the two most popular eCommerce platforms on the web, it’s important that we cover the basics and highlight what makes these platforms stand out.

 What is Shopify?